 The exact timeline of treatment varies according to individual needs, but it’s typical to remain in group therapy for anywhere from six months to a year.

 There are variations to these sessions.
-Usually, the same group of clients meet with the same therapist on an ongoing basis.
+Usually, the same group of clients meets with the same therapist on an ongoing basis.
 This helps to foster trust within the group.

 The format will vary depending on the therapist leading the discussion.
 Oftentimes, the therapist highlights a particular topic for the session and gives clients a chance to discuss their individual struggles.
 Some therapists allow for more of an open discussion format, whereas others keep the discussion more focused.